threefoldtech/terraform-provider-grid/docs/resources/name_proxy.md

 ### Required

 - `backends` (List of String) The backends of the gateway proxy (in the format (http|https)://ip:port), with tls_passthrough the scheme must be https.
 - `name` (String) Domain prefix.
 The fqdn will be <name>.<gateway-domain>.
 This has to be unique within the deployment.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `node` (Number) The gateway's node id.

 ### Optional